eslint/eslint/docs/developer-guide/working-with-rules.md

 });
 ```

 Note: Suggestions will be applied as a stand-alone change, without triggering multipass fixes.
-Each suggestion should focus on a singular change in the code and should not try to confirm to user defined styles.
+Each suggestion should focus on a singular change in the code and should not try to conform to user defined styles.
 For example, if a suggestion is adding a new statement into the codebase, it should not try to match correct indentation, or confirm to user preferences on presence/absence of semicolumns.
 All of those things can be corrected by multipass autofix when the user triggers it.

+Best practices for suggestions:

+1. Don't try to do too much and suggest large refactors that could introduce a lot of breaking changes.
+1. As noted above, don't try to conform to user-defined styles.

 #### Suggestion `messageId`s